exasol/project-keeper/doc/design.md

 `dsn~deleted-files-validator~1`

-For configuring the deleted files validator we decided for a Java API.
-For each deleted file one can specify a reason that will be printed as error message.
-By that one can for example tell that the file was moved.
+For configuring the deleted files validator we decided on a Java API.
+For each deleted file PK developers must specify a reason that will be printed as an error message.
+By that PK can for example tell that the file was moved.

 Covers: